-Edition 90, Digital Literacies, is now available to members through our digital platform, Yudu.
-This and the most recent two years’ editions of the journal can be accessed online via the Members’ Area.
+Edition 107 is now available to members through our digital platform, Publitas.
+This, and the most recent two years’ editions of the journal, can be accessed online via the Members’ Area.
 If you would like full access to our most recent editions, join us.
 Past editions are freely available here in overview, digital and pdf formats.

 Yvonne Spare, Journal Coordinator